Using structured logging for effective log management

-The BSD Syslog format provides only a very restricted set of metadata fields in the header.
-Any metadata that is specific to the event or log source, such as username or IP address, must be included in the free-form string.
+As a counter-example, the BSD syslog format provides only a very restricted set of metadata fields in the header, while any data that is specific to the event or log source, such as username or IP address, appears as a free-form string.

 <38>Nov 22 10:30:12 myhost sshd[8459]: Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2

-As a result, important metadata are not accessible during processing without resorting to extraction using regular expressions or other pattern matching.
-To support full classification and correlation of events, this additional metadata should also be available.
+As a result, important data are not accessible during processing without resorting to extraction using regular expressions or other pattern matching.
+To support full classification and correlation of events, this additional data should also be available.
 The answer for this is structured logging, where each event is represented by an unrestricted set of key-value pairs.
 The format commonly used for this is JSON.

 {